National Alliance of Russian Solidarists: Membership

 The NTS initially accepted only young men and women under the age of thirty (occasional exceptions were made), feeling that only the generation which could not in any way be seen as accountable for the events of 1917 could lead this battle.
 This restriction was removed by World War II.
 Members could be open or secret; the latter was a frequent option during the NTS's activity in the Russian Liberation Movement.

 The NTS included not only Russians but other traditional peoples of Russia (e.g., Georgians, Balts, Kalmyks), hence the organization used the term Rossijane (россияне; meaning "peoples of Russia") rather than Russkie (русские; meaning "ethnic Russians") in their political programs.
 Many Russophiles also joined the organization, e.g., Germans, Poles, Slovenians.

-The organization adopted a logo of the Russian flag with the symbol of St. Vladimir, frequently used by Ukrainians, to demonstrate the continuity and interrelatedness of Russian and Ukrainian tradition.
+The organization adopted a logo of the Russian flag with the symbol of St. Vladimir, which is also the coat of arms of Ukraine and the Ukrainian People's Republic, to demonstrate the continuity and interrelatedness of Russian and Ukrainian tradition.
 The trident was also used by NTS as a revolutionary symbol, called the "forks of the people's anger".

-Perhaps the most famous NTS member was Alexander Galich, a Ukrainian screenwriter and bard who joined after he was exiled from the USSR for his critical songs and dissident activities.
+Perhaps the most famous NTS member was Alexander Galich, a Soviet screenwriter and bard who joined after he was exiled from the USSR for his critical songs and dissident activities.